bjorndm/glfwff/README.md

 the following criteria will be considered for merging into GLFWFF:

 1. The feature patch is backwards compatible with GLFW 3.3.
-   This means the poatch does not change or remove any existing API.
+   This means the patch does not change or remove any existing API.
 2. The feature patch has a reasonable API.
 3. The feature patch works more or less on several platforms.
 4. Features for internationalization, IME, etc will be given priority over